 - Drinking and Driving: Alcohol-related deaths nationwide in 2013 are recorded to be 10,076 according to the data collected by the NHTSA.
 Do not drink and drive and do not drive if you are impaired from legally prescribed prescription drugs that alter your mood, marijuana or any other substance that you put into your body that impairs your ability to respond quickly and accurately in a driving situation.

 Education on driving safety plus the introduction of new technology in motor vehicles will greatly decrease the staggering statistics of motor vehicle fatal accidents.
 There will always be the human element in driving, but you must take responsibility to always be a smart driver and always keep in mind safety when driving.

 Hopefully, respecting this data collected by the NHTSA and Census departments will increase your chances of avoiding a fatal motor vehicle accident or an accident where there is serious bodily injury to yourself or another.
 These incidents can be avoided.
 An ounce of prevention is worth a pound of cure.
 You can gather more free information on the websites of both of these organizations.
 As we all empower ourselves with more information, the safer we make our roads for all to travel.

-At Julie A. Rice, Attorney at Law, & Affiliates our Attorneys are experts and have success representing thousands of people and families who have suffered because of motor vehicle and automobile accidents in Georgia.
+At Julie A. Rice, Attorney at Law, & Affiliates our fatal car accident attorneys in Georgia are experts and have success representing thousands of people and families who have suffered because of motor vehicle and automobile accidents in Georgia.
 If you have been injured in a motor vehicle accident or a loved one has been tragically killed in a motor vehicle accident, then we are truly sorry.
-We encourage you to contact us as soon as possible for your free legal consultation by phone at 770-865-8654 or by email at firstname.lastname@example.org.
+We encourage you to contact us as soon as possible for your free legal consultation by phone at 770-865-8654 or by email at email@example.com.

 We look forward to hearing from you so we can discuss the particular elements of your case.